aerospike/asmt/README.md

 #### Using ASMT
 ---------------

-Copy (as executable) the asmt binary to wherever is most convenient on the relevant Aerospike Database server node, and change to that directory.
+Copy the asmt binary (as an executable) to wherever is most convenient on the relevant Aerospike Database server node, and change to that directory.

 After checking that the server node is not running, run the asmt binary to